wiremock/wiremock.org/_studio_docs/default-responses.md

 description: Serving default responses when no specific match is found
 ---

-By default MockLab will serve a generic 404 page if an incoming HTTP request is not matched to any stub mapping.
+By default WireMock will serve a generic 404 page if an incoming HTTP request is not matched to any stub mapping.
 Often this is not a problem, but in some instances it is desirable to serve your own response.

 This can be achieved using the Priority parameter when creating stubs.
 By creating a stub which has loose (non-specific)